mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_gradients.rst

    .. image:: /images/gradients/segment_gradient_editor_stop_handle_breakdown.png
       :align: center

-   1. **"Delete stop" button** - Pressing this button will delete the selected stop.
+   1. :guilabel:`Delete stop` - Pressing this button will delete the selected stop.
 Under the hood this action will merge the left and right segments, keeping the start of the left segment and the end of the right segment.
-   2. **"Center stop" button** - Pressing this button will center the stop between the start position of the left segment and the end position of the right segment.
+   2. :guilabel:`Center stop` - Pressing this button will center the stop between the start position of the left segment and the end position of the right segment.
-   3. **Gradient slider** - Here is a list of the stop related actions you can perform on the gradient slider:
+   3. :guilabel:`Gradient slider` - Here is a list of the stop related actions you can perform on the gradient slider:

       * You can select a stop handle by |mouseleft| on one of the drop-shaped icons.
       * You can move the stop handle by |mouseleft| and dragging the drop-shaped icon.
 You can also move the stop handle by using |mousescroll| or :kbd:`Left` and :kbd:`Right` and while doing that, if you also press :kbd:`Shift`, then the increment will be smaller.
 The first and last stop handles can not be moved.
       * You can delete the selected stop by pressing :kbd:`Delete` or by dragging it outside the slider area.
       * You can create a new stop by pressing :kbd:`Ctrl` and |mouseleft| on an area of the slider where there is no stop handle or middle point handle.
 This is exactly the same action as splitting a segment.

-   4. **"Left Color" area** - In this row of widgets you can change the properties related to the end of the segment on the left of the stop:
+   4. :guilabel:`Left Color` - In this row of widgets you can change the properties related to the end of the segment on the left of the stop:

       * With the first three buttons you can set the type of color used (Foreground, Background or custom).
       * Next to the color type buttons will appear a check box when the color type is Foreground or Background that you can use to stablish that the color should also be transparent.
 If the color type is custom, then instead a color button and an opacity slider will appear to let you choose a specific color.

-   5. **"Right color" area** - In this row of widgets you can change the properties related to the start of the segment on the right of the stop.
+   5. :guilabel:`Right color` - In this row of widgets you can change the properties related to the start of the segment on the right of the stop.
 They are pretty much the same as the ones explained in the previous point.
-   6. **"Link colors" button** - If this button is checked then changing the properties on the *left color" area will also change the properties on the *right color* area and viceversa.
+   6. :guilabel:`Link colors` - If this button is checked then changing the properties on the *left color" area will also change the properties on the *right color* area and viceversa.
 Check it if you want the two colors to be synchronized.
-   7. **"Position" slider** - you can use this slider to fine-tune the position of the stop.
+   7. :guilabel:`Position` - you can use this slider to fine-tune the position of the stop.
 This cahnges the end position of the segment on the left and the start position of the segment on the right.

 Middle Point Handle UI Breakdown

    .. image:: /images/gradients/segment_gradient_editor_midpoint_handle_breakdown.png
       :align: center

-   1. **"Center middle point" button** - Pressing this button will center the middle point of the selected segment.
+   1. :dfn:`Center middle point` - Pressing this button will center the middle point of the selected segment.
-   2. **Gradient slider** - Here is a list of the middle point related actions you can perform on the gradient slider:
+   2. :dfn:`Gradient slider` - Here is a list of the middle point related actions you can perform on the gradient slider:

       * You can select a segment middle point by |mouseleft| on one of the rhombus-shaped icons.
       * You can move the middle point by |mouseleft| and dragging the rhombus-shaped icon.
 You can also move it by using |mousescroll| or :kbd:`Left` and :kbd:`Right` and while doing that, if you also press :kbd:`Shift`, then the increment will be smaller.

-   3. **"Position" slider** - With this slider you can fine-tune the position of the middle point of the segment.
+   3. :guilabel:`Position` - With this slider you can fine-tune the position of the middle point of the segment.

 Compact Gradient Editors
 ~~~~~~~~~~~~~~~~~~~~~~~~